ElizaSapir/FeedDemo-iOS/README.md

     `source 'git@github.com:applicaster/CocoaPods-Private.git'`
 4. Add Applicaster Feed to your Podfile:
     `pod 'APFeed'`
+5. Due to a temporary linking issue please add Flurry to your Podfile:
+    `pod 'Flurry-iOS-SDK', '~> 7.6'`
-5. Using *terminal*, with your project root directory as the *working path*, run:
+6. Using *terminal*, with your project root directory as the *working path*, run:
     `pod install`
 >This will download all the necessary files which are required to integrate the Applicaster Feed into your project.
 Visit the CocoaPods web page for more information.
 **Notice**: CocoaPods automatically created a new Xcode workspace, use only the workspace to work with the project.

-6. Due to a limitation, it is necessary to change **recursive** in the `HEADER_SEARCH_PATHS` that points to the headers of the generated `Applicaster`, `APFeed` frameworks in your project target (otherwise you will receive a compile error due to missing headers).
+7. Due to a limitation, it is necessary to change **recursive** in the `HEADER_SEARCH_PATHS` that points to the headers of the generated `Applicaster`, `APFeed` frameworks in your project target (otherwise you will receive a compile error due to missing headers).

 ##### 3rd Party Dependencies
 Libraries that are directly linked within the Applicaster SDK: